Dionisiy/CA/using-css-in-a-wepage.md

 }
 ```

-The first rule starts with an `h1` selector, which means that it will apply its property values to the[`<h1>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/h1 "Heading elements implement six levels of document headings, <h1> is the most important and <h6> is the least.
-A heading element briefly describes the topic of the section it introduces.
-Heading information may be used by user agents, for example, to construct a table of contents for a document automatically.") element.
+The first rule starts with an `h1` selector, which means that it will apply its property values to the`<h1>` element.
 It contains three properties and their values \(each property\/value pair is called a**declaration**\) — the first one sets the text color to blue, the second sets the background color to yellow, and the third one puts a border around the header that is 1 pixel wide, solid \(not dotted, or dashed, etc.\) and colored black.

-The second rule starts with a `p` selector, which means that it will apply its property values to the[`<p>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/p "The HTML <p> element (or HTML Paragraph Element) represents a paragraph of text.") element.
+The second rule starts with a `p` selector, which means that it will apply its property values to the`<p>` element.
 It contains one declaration, which sets the text color to red.

 In a web browser, the code above would produce the following output: